“What a voice. What a delivery. Will owns the stage even when he’s still as a whisper. ”

 — Amanda McBroom, songwriter ("The Rose")

 Several years ago Will began playing the ukulele and writing songs, which led him into the wonderful world of coffeehouses and open mics.
-He has also put together more than twenty one-hour programs of music about individual composers and lyricists — including Cole Porter, Dorothy Fields, and Jule Styne — which he performs with jazz pianist Joe Reid at retirement communities, synagogues, libraries, and memory cafes.
+He has also put together more than twenty one-hour programs of music about individual composers and lyricists — such as Cole Porter, Dorothy Fields, and Jule Styne — which he performs with jazz pianist Joe Reid at retirement communities, synagogues, libraries, and memory cafes.

 He has released four CDs — "Sketchbook 1" and “Blame Those Gershwins” with pianist Steve Sweeting, “Reel One” with the vocal ensemble At The Movies, and “If I Loved You” with singer Bobbi Carrey and pianist Doug Hammer.
-You are welcome to read his thoughts and listen to more music at his blog, AMusicalifeOnPlanetEarth.WordPress.com.
+You are welcome to read his thoughts and listen to lots of music at his blog, AMusicalifeOnPlanetEarth.WordPress.com.

 You can read a longer bio for Will McMillan by clicking here.